 – No Corporate PAC funding

 Verdict: Elisa has been knocking doors and pounding the pavement nearly a year before her competitors decided to enter the race.
 More liberal on the environment and healthcare than Sima and Travis, she is the preferred choice in this race.
 Her grassroots work makes me think she would be an amazing congresswoman.
 In a race where there isn’t much to separate candidates policy wise, she stands out as the one most in tune with regular citizens.

 – Believes natural gas is an important part of the transition to renewable energies

 – Supports Universal Pre-K

 Verdict: Sima is the establishment choice.
 Gained a load of endorsements as soon as she filed, which was on the last day.
-Big on name recognition because her connection to Beto.
-A politician through and through.
+Big on name recognition as a top fundraiser for Beto O’Rourke’s Senate race in 2018.

 Profession: Former Department of Homeland Security Employee

 – Wants to build off of Obamacare

 – Supports limits on fracking and fossil fuel reduction

 Verdict: Quit his job at DHS because he couldn’t work there under Trump.
 Immigration is his most fleshed out policy, not much substance on other issues.